ewwmy/cv-builder/README.md

 # CV Builder

-💻 A CLI utility to build pretty CV in PDF format 📕 based on JSON CV data and a Handlebars template.
+💻 A CLI utility to generate a well-formatted CV in PDF format 📕 based on JSON CV data and a Handlebars template.

 ## Dependencies

-- `fs-extra` to interact with filesystem conveniently
+- `fs-extra` for convenient filesystem interactions
-- `handlebars` as a template processor
+- `handlebars` as the template processor
 - `marked` to provide Markdown support
-- `puppeteer` to build PDF
+- `puppeteer` to generate PDFs
 - `sharp` to preload and process images
-- `yargs` to manage and process command-lime arguments conveniently
+- `yargs` to manage and process command-line arguments conveniently

 ## Why?

-The project was inspired by [JSON Resume](https://jsonresume.org/).
+This project was inspired by [JSON Resume](https://jsonresume.org/).
+The main idea of this project is to provide you a convenient way to store the information about your work experience, achievments, and other CV data separately from its representation, in multiple languages, in one place, and to easily generate good-looking multilingual CVs in PDF format in one command.

+For example, you might get tired of managing multiple CV versions in office document files.
+You want to add a new record in your CV and you might get confused which version is more actual or you need to add this record into all the versions.
+This application solves that problem.

 ### Advantages

 - No strict JSON schema
-  - Though special fields are made to provide Markdown support, translations, icons or images
+  - Special fields enable features like Markdown support, translations, icons, or images
 - Markdown support
-- Multilingual support (you can provide multiple translations in special JSON fields)
+- Multilingual support (provide multiple translations in dedicated JSON fields)
-- Ready to use without complicated setup
+- Ready to use without complex setup
-- Complete working example out-of-the-box
-- The data is separated from its representation
+- Fully functional example included out of the box
+- Clear separation of data and presentation
-  - You can have some private data that will not be visible in the result
+  - You can include private data that won't appear in the final output
-  - You only focus either on your data or on how it looks.
+  - Allows focus either on the data or on the design separately
+- Privacy-oriented (no data is processed or collected outside your computer).

 ### Disadvantages

-- Requires basic knowledge of HTML / CSS / Handlebars
+- Requires basic knowledge of HTML, CSS, and Handlebars
-- Some dependencies such as **Pupetteer** are heavy.
+- Some dependencies, such as **Puppeteer**, are resource-heavy.

 ## Installation